-9 The Priory Ruskin Academy will admit up to 11 pupils to Year 7 on the basis of their aptitude for sport and up to 10 pupils on the basis of their aptitude for the visual arts.
-These numbers may vary from year to year but the total number of places offered on the basis of

-- 10 Parents who wish their child to take the assessment should request, complete and return the assessment application form, which is available from the academy at least one week before the assessment. - Taking the assessment is not an application in itself.
-The Trust will only consider applications for admission through aptitude assessments when the Common Application Form has been received by the local authority and the academy has been notified, confirming that an application has been made. - Only those applicants achieving a minimum standard in the assessment will be considered for the places available on the basis of aptitude for sport or visual arts.
-Parents who wish to know whether their child has met the minimum standard for consideration for an aptitude place can request that information, prior to application, from the academy.
+- The Priory Ruskin Academy will admit up to 11 pupils to Year 7 on the basis of their aptitude for sport and up to 10 pupils on the basis of their aptitude for the visual arts.
+These numbers may vary from year to year but the total number of places offered on the basis of aptitude will not exceed 21.
+Parents who wish to seek a place at the academy for their child based on aptitude for sport or visual arts should present their child for assessment.
+The assessment takes place in July of the summer term before applications are made (that is, when the child is towards the end of Year 5).
+The date of the assessment is available from the Priory Ruskin Academy. - 11 Parents who wish their child to take the assessment should request, complete and return the assessment application form, which is available from the academy at least one week before the assessment. - Taking the assessment is not an application in itself.
+The Trust will only consider applications for admission through aptitude assessments when the Common Application Form has been received by the local authority and the academy has been notified, confirming that an application has been made. - The Trust will only consider those applicants who achieve a minimum standard in the assessment for the places available on the basis of aptitude for sport or visual arts.
+Parents will automatically be notified of the outcome of the assessment and whether or not their child has met the minimum standard for consideration for an aptitude place.